 “Si le nez de Cléopatre...” delves into the ongoing process of rewriting and "correction" in history, exploring the underlying forces at play.
 It looks at how her historical image has been defaced and "refaced" in Western collective imagination; defaced, like Hatshepsut when her real face was gradually erased from history, and then refaced, when this historical figure was transformed into a fictional character adopting specific physical features dictated by the Western world to introduce to the mass the fictional image that they’d expected at a given time.

-Rather than examining the extensive repertoire of images produced during her lifetime, the project aims to look at the process of refiguring and recycling the image of this woman who symbolizes, in the eyes of the West, the ultimate embodiment of the 'Other’.
-Through the particular example of Cleopatra, the project comes to question the power dynamics between the East and the West through exploring Western cultural appropriation and fictionalization of Eastern national heritage and culture.
-In the post-Internet age of alternative truths, the project also comes to challenge the new role of the global mass culture in this process, a part that was long reserved for a small group of politicians and other intellectuals.
+Rather than examining the extensive repertoire of images produced about her, the project focuses on the continuous refiguring and recycling of Cleopatra's image—an embodiment of the 'Other' in Western eyes.
+TUsing Cleopatra as a lens, the project questions power dynamics between East and West, exploring Western appropriation and fictionalization of Eastern heritage and culture.
+In the post-Internet era of alternative truths, the project challenges the evolving role of global mass culture in this process, once reserved for a select few politicians and intellectuals.

 "Si le nez de Cléopâtre..." was created with the support of the French Institute of Egypt.